-Debilitating eyesight problems are on the decline for older AmericansJune 28th, 2012 in Ophthalmology /
+Debilitating eyesight problems are on the decline for older AmericansJune 28th, 2012 By Erin White in Ophthalmology /

 (Medical Xpress) -- Todays senior citizens are reporting fewer visual impairment problems than their counterparts from a generation ago, according to a new Northwestern Medicine study.
 Improved techniques for cataract surgery and a reduction in the prevalence of macular degeneration may be the driving forces behind this change, the researchers said.